-- Some of its medicinal properties include balancing blood sugar levels and boosting gut health.
+Some of aubergine’s health benefits include balancing blood sugar levels and boosting gut health.

-- The high fibre content in eggplants, which is a crucial element to maintaining a balanced diet, is a great way to improve your gastrointestinal health.
+The high fibre content in Aubergine, which is a crucial element to maintaining a balanced diet, is a great way to improve your gastrointestinal health.

-*Chlorogenic acid is a phenolic compound found in aubergine and widely found in fruits and vegetables like apples, pears, carrots, tomatoes, sweet potatoes and coffee and tea.
+Aubergine contains the antioxidant chlorogenic acid, which has multiple benefits, including slowing down glucose release after a meal.
+Chlorogenic acid is a phenolic compound present in various fruits and vegetables like apples, pears, tomatoes, carrots, sweet potatoes, and also in coffee and tea.